2024-Robocup-Soccer/Andys-Geese-2024/IR Sensor Hardware/IR Sensor.md

 ## Code
 It uses a Taylor series to determine a function associated with the relationship between the intensity of the ball's signal and its distance from a given point.

+## Shroud
+After testing, we found that using a conical funnel directed toward the face of the sensors allowed for more reliable intensity values